-Maybe the prophet Elijah heard similar voices after God had used him in a mighty demonstration of power in a contest with the priests of Ba’al (an agricultural god that many people worshiped at that time).
-In answer to Elijah’s prayer, God sent fire down from heaven to consume the offering that Elijah had prepared (1 Kings 18:38).
+Maybe the prophet Elijah heard similar voices after God had used him in a mighty demonstration of power in a contest with the priests of Baal (an agricultural god that many people worshiped at that time).
+In answer to Elijah’s prayer, God sent fire down from heaven to consume the offering Elijah had prepared (1 Kings 18:16-38).*

 But Elijah wore himself out physically.
 After his wonderful experience on Mt.
 Carmel, a threat from wicked queen Jezebel sent the prophet running for his life.
-She was angry about the defeat and death of her prophets.
+She was angry about the defeat and death of her four hundred fifty prophets.

-Did Elijah hear voices say, “She will kill you.
+Did Elijah hear voices say, “She’ll kill you.
 She’s killed hundreds of God’s prophets.
 You’re next”?
-Is that the reason he ran to a cave to hide?
+Is that the reason he ran to hide in a cave?

-In the cave, Elijah heard the voice of God.
+At the cave, Elijah heard another voice: God saying.
 “What are you doing here, Elijah?”
-(1 Kings 19:9) God knew why Elijah cowered in the cave, but he questioned his prophet’s sudden lack of faith.
-Why hadn’t Elijah prayed about Jezebel’s threat just as he had prayed about the contest with the priests?
+(1 Kings 19:9).
+God knew why Elijah cowered in the cave, but he questioned his prophet’s sudden lack of faith.
+Why hadn’t Elijah prayed about Jezebel’s threat just as he’d prayed about the contest with the priests?

-God told him to stand on the mountain and wait for Him to pass by.
-Elijah didn’t hear God in the strong wind or the earthquake or the fire (1 Kings 19:11-12).
+God told the prophet to stand on the mountain and wait for him to pass by.
+Elijah didn’t hear God in the strong wind or the earthquake or the fire (1 Kings 19:11–12).
 God’s voice came, not as a loud insistent voice that caused him to fear but as a gentle whisper.
 God reassured Elijah that he wasn’t the only prophet still alive.
-Then He gave Elijah another job to do.
+Then he gave Elijah another job to do.